People's History Museum

-The People's History Museum (the National Museum of Labour History until 2001) in Manchester, England, is the UK's national centre for the collection, conservation, interpretation and study of material relating to the history of working people in the UK.
-It is located in a grade II-listed, former hydraulic pumping station on the corner of the Bridge Street and Water Street designed by Manchester Corporation City Architect, Henry Price.
+The People's History Museum (the National Museum of Labour History until 2001) in Manchester, England, is the United Kingdom's national centre for the collection, conservation, interpretation and study of material relating to the history of working people in the UK.
+It is located in a Grade II listed, former hydraulic pumping station on the corner of Bridge Street and Water Street designed by Manchester Corporation city architect, Henry Price.

-The museum tells the story of the history of in Great Britain and about people's lives at home, work and leisure over the last 200 years.
+The museum tells the history of workers' rights and democracy in Great Britain and about people's lives at home, work and leisure over the last 200 years.
 The collection contains printed material, physical objects and photographs of people at work, rest and play.
 Some of the topics covered include popular radicalism, the Peterloo Massacre, 19th century trade unionism, the women's suffrage movement, dockers, the cooperative movement, the 1945 general election, and football.
 It also includes material relating to friendly societies, the welfare movement and advances in the lives of working people.

 History

 The Trade Union, Labour and Co-operative History Society operated a collection at Limehouse Town Hall between 1975 and 1986.
 The museum moved to Manchester and re-opened in 1990 at the Grade II* listed former Mechanics' Institute at 103 Princess Street.

 In 1994, the museum opened the Pump House People's History Museum containing a public gallery at the present site on Bridge Street.
 The two sites were renamed the People's History Museum (PHM) in 2001.
-The Bridge Street site closed for a £12.5m redevelopment in October 2007.
+The Bridge Street site closed for a £12.5 million redevelopment in October 2007.
 The redevelopment included the refurbishment of the existing Pump House and the construction of a four-storey extension alongside it.
-A glass walk way was constructed to link the two buildings.
+A glass walkway was constructed to link the two buildings.
 The museum reopened on 13 February 2010.